yingfeng23/yingfeng23.github.io/_pages/research.md

 •	Spatial clustering analysis of patent and inventor data from the United States Patent and Trademark Office (USPTO) using the DBSCAN method with ArcGIS Pro (approximately 50,000 data).

-•	Methods section related to DBSCAN analysis writing (Submitted a paper as the third author).
+•	Methods section related to DBSCAN analysis writing.

+May 2023-Oct.
+2023.
+Cooperate with <a href="https://www.brookes.ac.uk/profiles/staff/kate-mingjie-ji/">Dr. Mingjie Ji</a> at Oxford Brookes University)
+ , and <a href="https://fba.um.edu.mo/faculty/anthonywong/">Prof. Anthony Ip Kin Wong </a> on the **‘Social Capital and Social Distancing’** project.
+In charge of:

+• Scale sorting and Paper writing